ilshad/D2S-Agent/Smalltalk/D2S-Agent.package/D2SOrderImages.class/README.md

-I implement Order-Images API Protocol.
+I implement Order-Images Protocol.

-I download images for an order from a service and store them locally.
+I download images for an order from a service and save them locally.
 I know how to name downloaded files, how to extract unit ids from them, how to create required directories and save files locally.

-All hardware-specific classes utilize me.
-I do not know how to name local directories for orders and were to create them.
-Hardware-specific classes take me that function as well as root orders directory path.
+All device-specific classes utilize me.
+Please note that I don't know how to name local directories for orders and were to create them.
+This is why all device-specific classes take me lambda (#fnDirectoryBaseName: aBlock) which returns proper order directory name, as well as root directory path (#rootDirectoryPath: aString).

-API:

-orderId: aNumber - set order id;
-urls: anArray - set image urls;
-rootDirectoryFromPath: aString - set full path to orders root directory;
-createDirectoryName: aBlock - specify procedure to generate directory name download - download all order images;
-ids - get unit ids.
+Usage:

+	orderImages := D2SOrderImages new
+		rootDirectory: '/tmp/d2s-images';
+		orderId: '42';
+		urls: anArray;
+		downloadOrderImages.

+	result := orderImages ids.